-Act!
+First held in 2002, Act!
 Speak!
 Build!
 Week is one of the many methods Habitat’s Youth Programs department uses to engage youth around the world in Habitat’s mission to provide simple, decent homes.
-State Farm® is the 2007 underwriter for Habitat’s Youth Programs department.
+State Farm® is the official corporate sponsor of the Youth Programs department.

 About State Farm

-State Farm® insures more cars than any other insurer in North America and is the leading U.S. home insurer.
-State Farm’s 17,000 agents and 68,000 employees serve more than 75 million auto, fire, life and health policies in the United States and Canada, and more than 1.6 million bank accounts.
+State Farm® insures more cars and homes than any other insurer in the U.S., is the leading insurer of watercraft and is also a leading insurer in Canada.
+State Farm’s 17,000 agents and 67,000 employees serve over 77 million auto, fire, life and health policies in the United States and Canada, and more than 1.9 million bank accounts.
 State Farm Mutual Automobile Insurance Company is the parent of the State Farm family of companies.
-State Farm is ranked No.22 on the Fortune 500 list of largest companies.
+State Farm is ranked No. 31 on the Fortune 500 list of largest companies.
 For more information, please visit statefarm.com® or in Canada statefarm.ca®.